-A Transaction is implemented within a channel implementation.
-Each source and sink that is connected to channel must obtain a Transaction object.
-The sources actually use a channelselector interface to encapsulate the Transaction.
-The operation to stage an Event (put it into a channel) or extract an Event (take it out of a channel) is done inside an active Transaction.
+A Transaction is implemented within a Channel implementation.
+Each source and Sink that is connected to a Channel must obtain a Transaction object.
+The sources use a ChannelProcessor to manage the Transactions, the Sinks manage them explicitly via their configured Channel.
+The operation to stage an Event (put it into a Channel) or extract an Event (take it out of a Channel) is done inside an active Transaction.
 For example:

-'''

-Channel ch = new MemoryChannel();

-Transaction txn = ch.getTransaction();

-txn.begin();

-try {

-// This try clause includes whatever Channel operations you want to do

-Event eventToStage = EventBuilder.withBody("Hello Flume!",

-Charset.forName("UTF-8"));

-ch.put(eventToStage);

-// Event takenEvent = ch.take();

-11 ...

-txn.commit();

-} catch (Throwable t) {

-txn.rollback();
+''' txn.rollback();

 // Log exception, handle individual exceptions as needed

 // re-throw all Errors

 if (t instanceof Error) {

 throw (Error)t;

+}

-} finally {
+finally {

 txn.close();

 }

 '''

-Here we get hold of a Transaction from a channel.
-After begin() returns, the Transaction is now active/open and the Event is then put into the channel.
+Here we get hold of a Transaction from a Channel.
+After begin() returns, the Transaction is now active/open and the Event is then put into the Channel.
 If the put is successful, then the Transaction is committed and closed.